niess/calzone/docs/source/api.rst

    simulation is configured through a set of attributes described hereafter, or using the class constructor, below.

-   .. method:: __new__(geometry=None, physics=None, random=None, sampling=None, tracking=None)
+   .. method:: __new__(geometry=None, **kwargs)

       Create a new interface to a Geant4 simulation.

-      The optional arguments set the corresponding attributes, as described below.
+      The optional keyword arguments initialise the corresponding simulation attributes, described below.
+For instance, the following creates a new simulation interface with :py:attr:`tracking` enabled.

-   .. automethod:: run
+      >>> Simulation = calzone.simulation("geometry.toml", tracking=True)

+   .. method:: run(particles, /)

-      Run a Geant4 Monte Carlo simulation with the provided set of primary *particles*.
-Note that a :py:attr:`geometry` must have been set first.
-The returned object depends on the simulation :py:attr:`sampling` and :py:attr:`tracking` flags.
-For example, if both are enabled, then a :external:py:class:`NamedTuple <typing.NamedTuple>` is returned,
+      Run a Geant4 Monte Carlo simulation.

+      The provided primary *particles* are transported through the Monte Carlo :py:attr:`geometry`, which must have been set first.
+The returned object depends on the simulation :py:attr:`sample_deposits`,
+      :py:attr:`sample_particles` and :py:attr:`tracking` attributes.
+For
+      example, if both deposits sampling and tracking are enabled, then a :external:py:class:`NamedTuple <typing.NamedTuple>` is returned,
       containing the sampled energy deposits, as well as the recorded tracks and vertices (as :external:py:class:`numpy.ndarray`, each).

-      The *verbose* flag (:python:`False` by default) controls Geant4 tracking prints, e.g. for cross-checking results.

    .. autoattribute:: geometry